brightio/penelope/README.md

 Yes.
 Penelope is allowed because its core features do not perform automatic exploitation.
 However, caution is required when using certain modules:
 * The meterpreter module should be used only on a single target, as permitted by OSCP rules.
-* The upload_privesc_scripts module deploys several privilege-escalation helpers, including Traitor.
-Traitor performs automatic privilege escalation, which is not allowed in the OSCP exam.
+* The traitor module uploads Traitor, which performs automatic privilege escalation.
+So as long as you know what you’re doing, there should be no issues.
+If you want to avoid mistakes, you can use the -O / --oscp-safe switch.
 ### ► How can I return from the remote shell to the Main Menu?
 It depends on the type of shell upgrade in use:
 * PTY: press `F12`